C3ETH/c3eth.github.io/content/vi/catalyst/fund6/eth-proposals/connect-asian-voters-proposers.md

 The Eastern Townhall Meetup is our primary stage where Ada holders and people interested in Cardano can come and meet community members.
 Through that platform and social media, people learn and feel comfortable going further.
 Therefore key engagement metrics indicate our success in bridging voters and proposers together:

-* The Easter Townhall meetup average weekly numbers increase 25% for each Fund.
+* The Easter Townhall meetup average weekly numbers increase 25% for each fund.
 * Catalyst Proposals available in four languages *(ID, JP, KR, VN)* increase 50% for each fund.
 * Eastern Townhall Social Media accounts increase followers by 1000 new followers in six months.